 This project is for all Mental Health providers.
 Subscribing member organisations who participate in this project will receive:

-- Access to the benchmarking toolkit, allowing you to compare your service nationally across several thousand metrics
+- Access to the benchmarking toolkit, allowing you to compare your service across more than 11,000 metrics

 - The opportunity to attend the Mental Health conference to hear from national speakers and member good practice sites